Flu & Pneumococcal Immunisation

 - If you are a carer

-For information specific to our 2020 flu clinics, please see our dedicated page.
-This will explain everything you need to know about how we are safely hosting these during the Covid-19 pandemic.
+For information specific to our 2021 flu clinics, please see our dedicated page.
+This will explain everything you need to know about how we are hosting these this year.

 Do I Need To Be Protected Against Pneumococcal Infection?